guillemdlopez/Pandabize_Eshop/README.md

 #### GET user `GET '/api/v1/users/:id'`

-Will give you back the information of a unique user and an array with all his/her orders and the customizations that each other contains.
+Will give you back the information of a unique user and an array with all his/her orders and the customizations that each one contains.

 🚨**Notice that you have to pass the `:id` of the user as it is specified on the subtitle**🚨